LLNL/axom/src/axom/sidre/docs/sphinx/group.rst

 .. note:: View copy operations perform **shallow** copies of the View data.

-Some methods for for creating, destroying, querying, and retrieving Groups and Views take a string with *path syntax*, where parent and child Group names are joined with the path separator character (usually '/').
+Some methods for creating, destroying, querying, and retrieving Groups and Views take a string with *path syntax*, where parent and child Group names are joined with the path separator character, '/'.
 Other methods take the name of an immediate child of a Group.
 Methods that require the name of a direct child are marked with 'Child' in their name, such as ``hasChildView()`` and